About This Course

 EN6009 Contemporary Literary Research: Skills, Methods and Strategies (10 credits)

-Note: Subject to the approval of the MA programme co-ordinators, students may substitute one 10-credit module with a 10-credit module from one of the other MA programmes: MA Modernities: American and British Literature and Film, or, the MA in Irish Writing and Film.
+Note: Subject to the approval of the MA programme coordinators, students may substitute one 10-credit module with a 10-credit module from one of the other MA programmes: MA Modernities: American and British Literature and Film, or, the MA in Irish Writing and Film.
 Modules from the MA in Creative Writing cannot be chosen.
 Students may not replace EN6052 New Histories of the Book with another MA module.

 EN6017 Dissertation (40 credits)

 Details of the programme content and modules are in the Postgraduate College Calendar

 Applicants who are interested in applying for the programme can also apply online at PAC.

 For full details of the non-EU application procedure please visit our how to apply pages for international students.

 **All Applicants please note: modules listed in the course outline above are indicative of the current set of modules for this course, but these are subject to change from year to year.
 Please check the college calendar for the full academic content of any given course for the current year.